Their mentor was attacked. Now young OB-GYNs may leave Indiana

 "Watching what [Dr. Bernard] went through was scary," said Dr. Beatrice Soderholm, a fourth year OB-GYN resident and one of Bernard's mentees.
 "I think that was part of the point for those who were putting her through that.
 [It] was to scare other people out of doing the work that she does."

-Republican Indiana Gov. Eric Holcomb on Friday signed a new abortion ban into law, which is set to take effect Sept.
-15. Though abortion will soon be banned in the state, there are some exceptions, including if a pregnant woman's life is at risk.
-There are also exceptions in the law for rape and incest and lethal fetal anomalies, though the law imposes a complicated process for performing abortions under these exceptions.
+Last week, Republican Indiana Gov. Eric Holcomb signed a near-total abortion ban into law, making Indiana the first state to pass new legislation restricting access to abortion since the Supreme Court struck down Roe v.
+Wade in June.

-Thousands of Indiana providers voiced concerns that outcomes will likely get worse for their patients.
+Before the lawmakers voted, thousands of Indiana providers voiced concerns that outcomes would likely get worse for their patients.
+It's unclear what this will mean for providers too.

 And that's worrying medical residents – the early career doctors who spend four years training to become OB-GYNs.